-PLEASE NOTE: Due to the Coronavirus, all regular events and tours have been been suspended in Wells Cathedral until further notice.
+PLEASE NOTE: Due to the Coronavirus, all regular tours have been been suspended in Wells Cathedral until further notice.
 The Cathedral is, however, now open to all visitors and public worship has begun again.

 If your group has a particular interest we can provide you with a Special Interest Tour.
 These tours can only be booked by groups in advance, and last approximately one and a half hours.
 Please contact email@example.com to book your tour.